 Fans of the film Under the Tuscan Sun will find Cortona instantly recognizable.
-Large parts of that great movie – based on a book by Frances Mayes – were shot in the majestic landscape that surrounds the town.
+Large parts of that great movie – based on a book by Frances Mayes – were shot in the majestic landscape surrounding the town.
 Locals like to joke that rooms with a view are the rule rather than the exception in this spectacularly situated hill-top town.
-Below you is the Val di Chiana, a wide green valley that stretches south from Arezzo into the province of Siena, punctuated by gently rolling hills, orchards, and olive groves.
-Little wonder then, that the great artist Fra’ Angelico lived and worked in Cortona in the 14th century, while fellow artists Luca Signorelli and Pietro da Cortona were both born within its walls.
+Below you is the Val di Chiana, a broad green valley that stretches south from Arezzo into the province of Siena, punctuated by gently rolling hills, orchards, and olive groves.
+Little wonder then, that the great artist Fra’ Angelico lived and worked in Cortona in the 14th century, while fellow artists Luca Signorelli and Pietro da Cortona were born within its walls.

 By the 13th century, Tuscans wanted to change.
-Farmers and merchants needed peaceful piazzas in which to conduct their business, and the populace at large began to entertain hopes of actually living past the age of 40.
+Farmers and merchants needed peaceful piazzas to conduct their business, and the populace at large began to entertain hopes of actually living past the age of 40.
 Sadly, it was not to come.
-Tuscans had to endure a hellish succession of famine, economic collapse, plague, war and tyranny throughout the 14th century.
+Tuscans had to endure a hellish succession of famine, economic collapse, plague, war, and tyranny throughout the 14th century.
 Approximately two-thirds of the population was lost in cities across Tuscany in the bubonic-plague outbreak of 1348, which ravaged the region for decades.

 Yet out of the ashes rose the Renaissance, a time of great art and great tyrants.
 The balance of power in Tuscany became a casualty of the plague in the 14th century; political control was left to those who survived.
 Powerful families assumed control of city councils – everyone, including Cortona, had to take sides.
-The Rome-backed Guelphs and imperial Ghilbellines, loyalists of the Holy Roman Empire, were the two main contenders.
-Cortona became a Ghibellinian city-state with its own currency, ruled by the Ranieri-Casali family between 1325 to 1408.
+The Rome-backed Guelphs and imperial Ghilbellines, loyalists of the Holy Roman Empire, were the two leading contenders.
+Cortona became a Ghibellinian city-state with its currency, ruled by the Ranieri-Casali family between 1325 to 1408.

 Sadly, in 1796 Italy was besieged by rival factions desperately attempting to seize control, including Napoleon, the Habsburgs, and their Russian allies.
 Much of the priceless cultural patrimony was divided up as the spoils of war.
 Napoleon Bonaparte took over swaths of Tuscany in 1779, yet he could not maintain his iron grip, finally losing the region to Grand Duke Ferdinando III in 1814.

-The 20th century would see Italy enter Two World Wars, mass strikes, social uprisings and sweeping reforms in working and living conditions.
+The 20th century would see Italy enter Two World Wars, mass strikes, social uprisings, and sweeping reforms in working and living conditions.
 In 1921 Mussolini formed the Fascist Party, with many Tuscans supporting his endeavors.
 The 1924 elections were ‘overseen’ by Fascist paramilitary groups, and the Fascists, unsurprisingly, won a parliamentary majority.
 In 1940 the Fascist Italian Empire joined Germany in declaring war on Great Britain and France.
 Yet Italy surrendered in 1943, although Mussolini refused to capitulate, and the fighting continued.

-And so we arrive at Cortona today, a town where the architecture soars, as do the souls of many of its visitors.
+Cortona today, a town where the architecture soars, as do the souls of many of its visitors.
 Effectively a giant, open-air museum celebrating the best of the Tuscan landscape, culture, and gastronomy.
 Cortona is a feast for the senses and an essential stop on every Tuscan itinerary.

 Gastronomy & Wine

-There are plenty of dining options – considering its small size – in Cortona, ranging from bakeries, enoteche (wine bars) and cafes popular with locals to more formal, grandiose restaurants offering spectacular views.
+There are plenty of dining options – considering its small size – in Cortona, ranging from bakeries, enoteche (wine bars), and cafes popular with locals to more formal, grandiose restaurants offering spectacular views.
 Yet what all of these share is strict adherence to regional cuisine.
 Tuscans, particularly in rural towns, do not willingly embrace the avant-garde in gastronomic terms.

 Indeed, you’ll hear the phrase “seasonal produce” a lot during your vacation in Tuscany, a cliché perhaps, but nonetheless an established and major part of the local culinary philosophy.
-Witness a perfectly cooked bistecca alla fiorentina (chargrilled T-bone steak), pasta covered with white truffle shavings and finocchiona (fennel-spiced sausage), served with roasted chard (when in season) and delicious rosemary potatoes.
-The Val di Chiana is the best place in Italy – some might say Europe – to sample beef, as the Chianina cows, one of the oldest breeds in Europe, are found in abundance.
+Witness a perfectly cooked bistecca alla Fiorentina (chargrilled T-bone steak), pasta covered with white truffle shavings, and finocchiona (fennel-spiced sausage), served with roasted chard (when in season) and delicious rosemary potatoes.
+The Val di Chiana is the best place in Italy – some might say Europe – to sample beef, as the Chianina cows, one of the oldest breeds in Europe, are found abundantly.
 So too is all variety of apples and olives, in addition to tomatoes, wild fennel, black celery, red onions, artichokes, zucchini flowers, and black cabbage.
-Game and wild boar feature heavily when in season – pulses are available year-round and are a staple of many local dishes, including ribollita (a ‘reboiled’ bean, vegetable and bread soup with black cabbage that is left to sit a day before being served).
+Game and wild boar feature heavily when in season – pulses are available year-round and are a staple of many local dishes, including ribollita (a ‘reboiled’ bean, vegetable, and bread soup with black cabbage that is left to sit a day before being served).

 While you wait, why not sample a glass or two of Tuscany wine?
 Chianti is usually what springs to mind, yet there is far more to this vine-rich region than the admittedly splendid, Sangiovese-based wines of that powerhouse region situated between Florence and Siena.
 We’ve fallen in love with Super Tuscans – their history is fascinating.
-In the 1960s, a revolution started to stir, as conscientious winemakers were increasingly sick of the falling reputation of Chianti and Tuscan wine in general.
+In the 1960s, a revolution started to stir, as conscientious winemakers were increasingly sick of Chianti and Tuscan wine’s falling reputation in general.
 The true Godfather of Super-Tuscans was Piero Antinori, who established what would become the first wine produced in the Chianti Zone that could not be classified as Chianti.
 The Antinori family had been producing wine in Tuscany since the fourteenth century, and after 26 generations of winemakers, Piero Antinori decided to modify the formula.
 Antinori’s Tignanello wine, first released in 1971, incorporated small quantities of Cabernet Sauvignon, aged in French oak.
 It rapidly became a massive critical and consumer success and today fetch an understandably high price.